mapr-demos/mapr-streams-mxnet-face/README.md

 ## Why Docker?

-Docker makes it easy to run multiple video producers and consumers (face detectors), and when they're packaged with the MapR PACC (Persistent Application Client Container), they can maintain access to a MapR cluster and the video streams hosted on that cluster even though the containers themselves are ephemeral.
+Docker makes it easy to run multiple video producers and consumers (face detectors), and when they're packaged with the [MapR PACC](https://maprdocs.mapr.com/home/AdvancedInstallation/UsingtheMapRPACC.html) (Persistent Application Client Container), they can maintain access to a MapR cluster and the video streams hosted on that cluster even though the containers themselves are ephemeral.

 In other words, by dockerizing the video consumers, face detection processes can be provisioned on-the-fly when new video feeds demand faster processing, and discovering those streams will never be a problem since MapR’s global namespace ensures stream locations never change.

 ## Why distributed Pub/Sub?

 Distributed pub/sub messaging services are typically used for communication between services.
 When messages are produced faster than they are consumed, these services store the unconsumed messages in memory.
-As such, they provide a convenient decoupleing that allows producers to send data to consumers without the burdon of maintaining connections across a variable number of consumers.
+As such, they provide a convenient decoupling that allows producers to send data to consumers without the burden of maintaining connections across a variable number of consumers.

 # Why GPUs?